The Link between Melanoma and Mesothelioma

 Melanoma is a type of cancer that affects the skin and is considered the most dangerous type of skin cancer.
 Exposure to ultraviolet light is one of the biggest risk factors for melanoma and the tumors begin as moles on the skin or develop and look like moles.
 Melanoma is treatable if caught early, but it spreads rapidly, like mesothelioma does.
 Research has found that there is a connection between these two types of cancer.

 The connection is related to a gene, called BAP1, and the discovery of this link means that there may be a new way to predict who is at risk for mesothelioma.
 Someone with a cancerous mole is more likely to develop mesothelioma than someone who does not.
-This connection could help doctors detect mesothelioma in patients earlier, which could help make treatments more effective.
+This link could help doctors detect mesothelioma in patients earlier, which would help make treatments more effective.

 What is the BAP1 Gene?

 While many people develop cancer after exposure to certain environmental factors, these are not always the ultimate or only cause of cancer.
 Some people have genetic mutations that predispose them to developing the cancer and environmental factors increase the risk.
-In some people who develop melanoma or mesothelioma, it is not necessarily just the exposure to ultraviolet light or asbestos that is to blame; these people may also have mutations in certain genes, like BAP1.
+In some people who develop mesothelioma or melanoma, it is not necessarily just the exposure to asbestos or ultraviolet light that is to blame; these people may also have mutations in certain genes, like BAP1.

 BAP1 is an abbreviation for BRCA1 associated protein 1.
 It is a gene that codes for a protein called ubiquitin carboxy-terminal hydrolase BAP1, or just BAP1 for short.
 BAP1 is an enzyme that acts in the body by removing a molecule from some proteins.
-This action is thought to be an important part of preventing cells from growing out of control and multiplying rapidly.
-In other words, it inhibits cancer cells and tumor growth.
+This action is thought to be an important part of preventing cells from multiplying rapidly and growing out of control.
+In other words, it inhibits tumor growth and cancer cells.
 It is known as a tumor suppressor and the BAP1 gene as a tumor suppressor gene.
 If this gene is missing or mutated in some way, it may predispose someone to developing certain types of cancer.

 BAP1 and Mesothelioma